Adding an allowance

 Creating pay runs - Adding an allowance - 5

-You can choose whether the allowance is Subject to tax and super, Subject to tax but exempt from super or Exempt from both tax and super.
+Step 6: You then have the option to select whether it is Subject to tax and super, Subject to tax but exempt from super or Exempt from both tax and super.

 Creating pay runs - Adding an allowance - 6